 There was once a small mining community along the Marietta and Cincinnati railroad tracks called Moonville.
 Most believe it inherited its name from an early property owner because in later years and when the railroad company laid the tracks, the land there belonged to the Ferguson’s and Coes.

 Although there were only a few homes here, people from neighboring towns like Hope Furnace, Hope Furnace Station, Ingham Station, Zaleski, and even Luhrig near Athens used the straight path of the train tracks cut through the steep hills.
 During the 1800s, logging companies, iron furnaces, and coal mining operations popped up in the region.
 When companies laid-off workers in one area, they walked or hopped a train to commute to the other communities offering jobs along the railway.
 Between a couple of properties in Moonville, the railroad company built two trestles over the winding Raccoon Creek and gouged a tunnel through one particularly high hill.
-When the railway came and the community grew, the trestle, tunnel, tracks, and trains became the perfect mix for deaths.
+When the railway came and the community grew, the trestle, tunnel, tracks, and trains became the perfect mix for deaths-(I have found over 21 researched through newspapers and local sources).
 And after that, ghosts.

 Zaleski State Forest